abubakarrahmah6788-alt/Youth-Entrepreneurship-Report/README.md

 # 📘 The Impact of Youth Entrepreneurship Programs on Employment Opportunities in Nigeria (2015–2024)

 This research project investigates how youth entrepreneurship programs in Nigeria—such as N-Power, YouWiN!, and the Tony Elumelu Foundation Entrepreneurship Programme—have influenced employment outcomes among young people between 2015 and 2024.
 It explores the effectiveness of these initiatives in promoting self-employment, formal job placements, and entrepreneurial skill development.
+## My Contribution

+For this project, I contributed to the research design, monitoring and evaluation framework, data analysis, and report writing.
+I also created and maintained this GitHub repository to document and present the findings.

 ---